 Nutritional Guidelines for Healing

 - Focus on an anti-inflammatory diet - Slowly remove inflammatory foods such as wheat, gluten, alcohol, dairy, trans-fats and refined sugars from your diet.
 Replace with a wholefood diet filled with vegetables, fruits, nuts, seeds, whole grains, quality protein and nourishing fats.
 Focus specifically on boosting your intake of omega-3 rich foods such as wild-caught trout, salmon, tuna, chia seeds, hemp seeds, flax seeds & walnuts.
-If this seems a bit overwhelming and you’re unsure how to get started, let us guide you with our 21 Day Food Matters Program.
+If this seems a bit overwhelming and you’re unsure how to get started, let us guide you with our 21 Day Food Matters Clean Eating Program.
 (3)

 - Alkalize your body!
 Get your daily greens by adding 1 cup of dark, leafy greens to every meal.
 Try to include the following vegetable juice twice daily - 4 celery stalks, ½ beetroot, 1 cup spinach or kale, 1 apple, 1 inch knob ginger, 1 lemon.
-If you are short on time or don’t have a juicer, simply replace with 1 tsp of our Food Matters Superfood Greens in water.
+If you are short on time or don’t have a juicer, simply replace with 1 tsp of our Food Matters Recommended Greens in water.
 Dark, leafy greens are extremely high in antioxidants which promote cellular health & combat inflammation (4).
 They also helps to alkalize the body which can improve bone health by altering the potassium-to-sodium ratio in the body (5).

 - Make friends with fermented food - Begin to add fermented foods to each meal.
 This could include sauerkraut, tempeh, kefir, fermented salsa, yogurt or kimchi.
 These foods are rich in probiotics which help to balance gut bacteria.
 This is important as research is beginning to unveil a relationship between bacterial imbalance in the gut & autoimmune conditions (6)